December 6, 2024

 2. Plan Your Layout Correctly

-If you have a badly planned warehouse, then you may be putting off a remodel.
+If you have a badly planned warehouse, however, then you may be putting off a full-scale reorganization.
 However, the disruption an overhaul will create will reap massive rewards.
 A warehouse that is not fit for purpose is one that will be slow and set up for mistakes.

 Your first step is to identify the most popular products.
 These should take the spots that are easiest to reach and move items to and from.
 Enough room needs to be given so that multiple staff members can cross easily and retrieve different items at the same time.